Woodcock Wood walk at Hughenden

 Start at the visitor welcome kiosk.
 Grid Ref SU860955

 From the visitor welcome kiosk, retrace your steps towards the main car park.
-At the T-junction of paths by the Dew Pond turn right and across the road, heading left for 200 metres before turning right onto a path, with a small plantation of young trees on your left.
-Continue downhill into Woodcock Wood.
+At the junction of paths by the Dew Pond turn sharp right in front of the pond until you reach the road.
+Turn left towards the car park for 50 metres before turning right onto a path, with a small plantation of young trees on your left.
+Follow the blue and red arrows downhill into Woodcock Wood.

-At the second set of coloured National Trust way-markers, turn left, following the blue arrow.
-Follow the woodland path until it descends to a crossing path in a distinct dip.
+On entering the woods, bear left along a gentle footpath until it meets another path merging from the right.
+Follow the blue arrow along a woodland path, until it descends to a crossing path in a distinct dip.
 Continue up the other side and straight ahead, along the meandering woodland path, until you reach a metal gate that leads out of the wood.
 This path can be muddy, particularly in the winter.
 This woodland is typical Chiltern beech woodland, where you will also see holly, yew and other species of tree.
-In the spring there are several drifts of bluebells.
+In the spring there are drifts of bluebells.

 Beechwood hilltops are a characteristic of the Chilterns that is often absent in other chalk hills such as the Yorkshire Wolds or the North and South Downs.
-The woodlands are associated with a geological deposit called ‘clay-with-flints’ which lies on top of the chalk.
-The soils here are often waterlogged and more difficult to cultivate for agriculture.
-Chair-making was once a major industry in these Chiltern beechwoods, including Woodcock Wood.
-Bodging was a traditional woodturning craft, using green (unseasoned) wood to make chair legs and other cylindrical parts of chairs.
-The bodgers worked in the beechwoods in their bodgers’ hovels or lean-to shelters, but most went home to their families at night to cottages in local villages.
-A bodger’s equipment often included a ‘High Wycombe lathe’; a term to describe any wooden-bed pole lathe.
-The completed chair legs were sold to furniture factories in High Wycombe to be matched with other chair parts made in their workshops.
+The soil is ‘clay-with-flints’ which is often waterlogged and difficult to cultivate for agriculture but the beech trees of the Chilterns thrive here.
+As a result, chair-making was once a major industry in the woods around High Wycombe, including in Woodcock Wood.
+‘Bodging’ was the traditional woodturning craft, using green (unseasoned) wood to make chair legs and other chair parts.
+A bodger’s equipment often included a ‘High Wycombe lathe’; a wooden-bed pole lathe.
 The trade died out as recently as the late 1950s.
-You may notice various pits or depressions in the wood and the smaller hollows (3-5 metres) are likely to be abandoned saw pits
+You may notice various pits or depressions in the wood and the smaller hollows of 3-5 metres are likely to be abandoned saw pits.